Build a YouTube channel that actually moves the needle in less than 3 hours per week.

 - You sell outcomes nobody can measure

 - You expect video number three to go viral.
-This is a 4 to 6 month compounding play
+This is a 4+ month compounding play

 Not sure which side you are on?
 Take the 2-minute scorecard.